You are here

 The effects of prejudice in school

-Prejudice can cause great distress for gay or lesbian pupils, who, gradually becoming aware of their sexuality, come to realise that they are a member of a despised group.
-This can affect self-esteem badly and be a very upsetting time.
+Prejudice can cause great distress for gay or lesbian pupils, which can affect their self-esteem badly.
 As they grow older, gay pupils are faced with the very difficult decision of whether to come out and be openly gay at school, or whether to try to hide their sexual identity from their peers.
 3

 Being ostracised or becoming a target for the bullying that is so often aimed at lesbian and gay pupils can mean that there are very negative consequences to coming out.